phonopy/phonopy/_sources/install.rst.txt

    % echo $PYTHONPATH

-If you find multiple phonopy paths are found, then remove all except for what you really need.
-Then logout from the current shell (terminal) and open new shell (terminal) to see if the modified ``PATH`` and ``PYTHONPATH`` are appropriate or not.
+When multiple different phonopy paths are found, remove all except for what you really need.
+Then logout from the current shell (terminal) and open new shell (terminal) to confirm that the modification is activated.